Homepage / Buying Guide: Junk Silver Guide

 On the other hand, silver half dollars and especially silver dollars have retained more of their original silver content and weight over the years.

-Due to these reasons, a purchaser may spend a little more for junk silver of higher denomination than lower-denominated coins because of the amount of silver retained in the coins over the years.
+Due to these reasons, a purchaser may spend a little more for higher denominated junk silver coins than lower-denominated coins because of the amount of silver retained in the coins over the years.

 The term "Face Value" is the coin's legal tender value inscribed on it.